 Unpaid medical leave may be a reasonable accommodation.
 “Even an extended medical leave, or an extension of an existing leave period, may be a reasonable accommodation if it does not pose an undue hardship on the employer.”
 Dark v.
 Curry County, 451 F.3d 1078, 1090 (9th Cir.
 2006).
 However, “recovery time of unspecified duration may not be a reasonable accommodation (primarily where the employee will not be able to return to his former position and cannot state when and under what conditions he could return to work at all).”
 Id.
 In those jobs for which performance requires attendance at the job, “irregular attendance compromises essential job functions.”
 Samper v.
-Providence St. Vincent Medical Center, 675 F.3d 1233, 1237-40 (9th Cir.
+Providence St. Vincent Med.
+Ctr., 675 F.3d 1233, 1237-40 (9th Cir.
 2012) (holding unreasonable an accommodation request that would allow a neo-natal intensive care unit nurse to miss work whenever that nurse felt missing work was needed and for so long as that nurse felt was needed).

 In Josephs v.
 Pacific Bell, 443 F.3d 1050, 1060 (9th Cir.
 2006), the court joined other circuits in expressly recognizing a discriminatory failure to reinstate as a separately actionable claim under the ADA.